Enterprise Single Sign-On Playbook

 From an enterprise SSO perspective, integrating with another agency’s application or enterprise SSO service is very similar to application onboarding.
 It follows a similar pattern in that it’s either a service or application initiated login attempt using an assertion protocol.
 Additional planning considerations include:

-• Resolve user identities and other attributes required by the application.
+- Resolve user identities and other attributes required by the application using the MUR to ensure consistency across the agency.

 Each application integration should follow a similar configure, test, and release pattern: